Ficool

 04:30 – The Morning Protocol: Mana-Forging 2.0

 He opened the floodgates.
-Instead of a trickle, he forced a massive, concentrated stream of mana into his quads and glutes.
+Instead of a trickle, he forced a massive, concentrated stream of the siphoned mana into his quads, glutes, and lower back.
 He didn't use it to strengthen the muscles; he used it to try and crush them.
 He commanded the mana to act as a gravity well, pulling his center of mass toward the earth with the force of ten men.

-The effect was instantaneous.
-His knees buckled, the rock beneath his boots cracking under the sudden, localized pressure.
+His knees buckled violently, the rock beneath his boots cracking audibly under the sudden, localized pressure.

 "Argh!"

-Lencar's breath escaped him in a ragged gasp.
-This wasn't training; it was a torture session.
+Lencar's breath escaped him in a ragged, animalistic gasp.
+This wasn't training; it was torture.
 His muscles screamed as they fought to hold the weight of the "Sea" he now carried inside.
-The internal pressure was so high that capillaries in his eyes began to burst, tinting his vision red.
+The internal pressure was so high that he felt capillaries in his eyes begin to burst, tinting the edges of his vision red.

-He pushed it to 30%.
+He pushed the output to 30%.
 The wind around him began to howl, reacting to the sheer density of the mana he was compressing within his flesh.
-This was the core of his method.
+The air shimmered with heat distortion.
+This was the core of his new method.
 Nobles used mana as a shield or a weapon; Lencar was using it as a hammer to forge the iron of his own body.
 He was forcing his cells to adapt to a high-mana environment, turning his physical frame into a high-capacity capacitor.

 09:00 – Output Calibration: The Inflexible Artillery